 Abloom Design LTD as a 100% Export Oriented Knit Garment Factory, has been in this industry, for the past 16 years.
 In 2005 my father and my uncles started this organization with 50 sewing machines or so.
 Now among the factory itself and its sister concern NRR Fashion we have 18 sewing lines, with a capacity of producing 45000 pcs/ day and 11,70,000 pcs/ month.
 Along with having a 40,000 pcs per day manual printing facility, the factory has in-house machine printing capabilities.
 Abloom Design LTD’s dyeing unit has 20 tons of knit dyeing capacity per day.
 It brought in machines from all over the world for this project.
 All of these departments will help to better satisfy its clients and make a wider array of products available for them.

-According to Naimul Hassan Naim, Marketing Director, Abloom Design Ltd., “Our Apparel industry has been going through various changes in the recent days.
-Although, this is true for any industry, in the midst of the Corona virus pandemic.
+According to Naimul Hassan Naim, Marketing Director, Abloom Design Ltd., “Our Apparel industry has been going through various changes in recent days.
+Although, this is true for any industry, in the midst of the Coronavirus pandemic.
 Challenges surrounded us from the very beginning, keeping our factory closed and at the same time providing for our workers was difficult back then.
-Currently, with the help of our government and everyone’s support I am glad to see almost all the factories holding up well, now that we are almost at the end of the tunnel.
-In the bright side, with the grace of Almighty Allah, almost none of the workers from the industry were infected.
+Currently, with the help of our government and everyone’s support, I am glad to see almost all the factories holding up well, now that we are almost at the end of the tunnel.
+On the bright side, with the grace of Almighty Allah, almost none of the workers from the industry were infected.